 Let’s build the design.
 This is done via the usual procedure for general factorials, with days accounted for as blocks.
 From the Design-Expert welcome screen, click the New Design Button (or click the blank-sheet icon on your toolbar, or choose File, New Design).

 Then, from the default Factorial tab under Split-Plot click Multilevel Categoric.
 Choose 2 as the number of factors.
 Click the Vertical radio button.
-Then enter Pulp Prep as your Factor A name.
-It’s already set up as a Hard-to-Change factor, so leave that be.
+Then enter Pulp Prep as your Factor a name.
+It’s already set up as a Hard-to-Change factor (HTC), so leave that be (note that HTC factors are lower cased).
 Mouse down to the Levels column and type in 3.
 Then enter a1, a2, and a3 as your L(1), L(2), and L(3) treatment names.

 Still on the same screen, name your second factor Temp, with deg F for units, 4 for the number of levels, and 200, 225, 250, and 275 as your treatments.
 This factor is Easy to Change as already set by the program.
 For Type select Ordinal, thus denoting its numeric nature.
 Your screen should now match that shown below.